forcedotcom/cli/releasenotes/README.md

 * FIX: The `force:user:password:generate` no longer fails when generating a password for a user that does not have access to Profile Standard Object.

-* FIX: The output of `force:user:create` with `--json` now matches previous version.
+* FIX: The output of `force:user:create --json` now matches the output from previous versions.

 * FIX: Command `force:source:deploy` no longer fails with "The org cannot be found" after a successful login.

-* FIX: The password generator in @salesforce/core now reliably produces passwords that meet Salesforce password policies.
+* FIX: The force:user:password:generate command no longer fails when generating a password for a user that doesn't have access to the Profile standard object.